Skip to main content

 • Spanish Language courses offered by the Department can be started at two levels: ab initio (including those who have a GCSE in Spanish) and post-A Level.
 Entrants with AS Level Spanish normally join the 2nd year of the ab initio stream.
 These modules aim to equip students with a sound understanding of how the language works, the confidence to use it effectively in a wide range of situations, and an awareness of the diversity of its cultural functions.
 At final year, the two language streams are fully merged

-• As a result of the continuing support of the Institut Ramon Llull, we are also able to offer the opportunity to study Catalan at second and final year
+• As a result of the continuing support of the Institut Ramon Llull, we also the opportunity to study Catalan at second and final year

 • We see Spanish as a world language, and among our staff we have instructors from various parts of the Spanish-speaking world including Venezuela, Peru, Argentina, several regions of Spain, Chile, Paraguay and Puerto Rico.
 Our students interact with speakers from a variety of nations and are exposed to different accents in their classes, enhancing their comprehension skills